FederatedAI/FATE/examples/hetero_ftl/HOWTORUN.md

 Following two sections of parameters only exist in configuration files of host and guest since arbiter is not responsible for training a model and predicting results, and thus it does not require these parameters.

-3. **FTLLocalModelParam** specifies parameters for building local model such as Autoencoder.
+3. **LocalModelParam** specifies parameters for building local model such as Autoencoder.
     * *input_dim:*: the dimension of the original input samples
     * *encode_dim:*: the dimension of the encoded (or hidden) representation.
     * *learning_rate*: learning rate for the local model.